 I’m using it to organise myself for vlogmas.
 And I’m using it also as a place that I can put all of my notes, right?
 A central place where all of the notes, which has made a really big difference to just staying organised in being able to access things really easily.

-So that’s the fifth tool that I have.
-The other one that I want to talk about as well, so I use Notion specifically to organise myself.
+That’s the fifth tool that I have.
+The other one that I want to talk about as well, I use Notion specifically to organise myself.
 I wouldn’t do YouTube and live streaming all of my own.
-I do have help, so I have some amazing, you know, community managers and I have an amazing assistant who helps me with a lot of the stuff that happens after the live stream.
+I do have help, I have some amazing, you know, community managers and I have an amazing assistant who helps me with a lot of the stuff that happens after the live stream.

 I get it added to my blogs.
 I create Pinterest images for it.
 I share it.
-So all of that stuff happens and I have a team who help me.
-So I use Asana, which is also a tool that has a free and paid version.
+All of that stuff happens and I have a team who help me.
+I use Asana, which is also a tool that has a free and paid version.
 The free version is more than what you need as well.

-So the paid version is great, but for organising yourself and a team of up to 15 people, Asana is great.
-So this is an example of Asana.
+The paid version is great, but for organising yourself and a team of up to 15 people, Asana is great.
+This is an example of Asana.
 And you can see here, this is like live behind the scenes of what’s going on.

 Once they’ve done that, they’ll move it to ready for review for me so that I can go in and I can see, all right, where are we at with all of the videos?
 Like who’s stuck?
 Is anyone stuck?
 Do I need to do anything?
 I can see it visually all in one place as well.
 And it’s really easy.

 It’s, you know, there’s no learning curve.
 You simply create a card, move the card along and then that’s it.
 And that’s how I kind of try to stay organised with my live streams.
 And I think being organised and being able to see it visually for me, ’cause I’m a very visual person, and I’m a, you know, I’m a content person, I’m a creator.